nfroze/Project-4-Threat-Modeling/README.md

 ## 6. Conclusion ✅
 This project highlights the strategic value of **threat modeling** as part of the DevSecOps lifecycle.
 By leveraging STRIDE, MITRE ATT&CK, and the Cyber Kill Chain, it demonstrates how teams can proactively secure systems through architecture-aware analysis and simulated incident response.

-> 📌 The fictional company and scenarios are currently in development.
-Updates will be published progressively as the workshop is completed.